Nuclear Excitation by Electron Capture in Excited Ions

 An increase of the resonance strength is particularly valuable when NEEC is compared to competitive processes, such as the direct-photoexcitation (DP) in the laser-generated plasma scenario \cite{gunst2015mutual,doolen1978nuclearC,gosselin2004enhanced,Gunst2018}.
-Here, the discrimination of the two processes relies on the total number of excited nuclei, proportional to the photon/electron flux in plasma and corresponding resonance strengths.
-In table-top laser based setup, the photon flux can exceed the electron flux by several orders of magnitude \cite{SM, Gunst2018,Gibbon1996,Chung2005}.
-This might hinder the observation of NEEC even for such promising nuclei as $^{73}$Ge, for which the DP resonance strength of the $E_2$ transition is $S_\gamma=\SI{1.82e-6}{\barn\electronvolt}$, significantly smaller than the highest $S_{\mathrm{NEEC}}=\SI{1.63e-4}{\barn\electronvolt}$, obtained under the GSA.
+Here, the discrimination of the two processes relies on the total number of excited nuclei, proportional to the corresponding photon or electron flux in plasma and the corresponding resonance strengths.
+In a tabletop laser based setup, the photon flux can exceed the electron flux by several orders of magnitude \cite{SM, Gunst2018,Gibbon1996,Chung2005}.
+This might hinder the observation of NEEC even for such promising nuclei as $^{73}$Ge, for which the DP resonance strength of the $E_2$ transition is $S_\gamma=\SI{1.93e-6}{\barn\electronvolt}$, significantly smaller than the highest $S_{\mathrm{NEEC}}=\SI{1.25e-4}{\barn\electronvolt}$, obtained under the GSA.
 Conversely, lifting the GSA allows for the appearance of capture channels in the K-shell characterized by higher $S_\mathrm{NEEC}$ values.
 This is particularly relevant if an additional external electron source is considered.
 For a few keV temperature plasma, the flux of electrons at low energies corresponding to K-channels is small and of the order of \SI{e21}{\per\square\centi\meter\per\second\per\electronvolt}.
 Under this condition, the use of an external adjustable electron source \cite{SM,FilippettoFLUX} could allow to overcome the deficit in the electron flux and decouple it from other plasma parameters.

-In out-of-equilibrium scenarios, excited electronic configurations might be more likely to occur \cite{son2014quantum} and the same can hold true for the $^{93}$Mo isomer depletion of Ref. \onlinecite{Chiara2018}.
-Under the GSA, despite the NEEC excitation probability $P_q^\alpha$ is the highest for capture in the L-shell, the corresponding total NEEC probability $P$ is negligible with respect to the contributions coming from M-, N- and O-shells \cite{Wu2019}.
-This happens because the ion fraction in the charge state $q\geq 33+$ required for L-shell vacancies is extremely small.
-Under NEEC-EXI, although the K-capture remains strictly forbidden, the presence of vacancies in the L-shell at the resonance condition --- even for $q < 33+$ --- could make NEEC excitation probability $P_q^\alpha$ for L-channels no longer insignificant.
+We point out here that the determination of the total number of excited nuclei would require the knowledge of the survival time of each atomic configuration in a specific experimental scenario.
+To the best of our knowledge, this level of detail is not available with current simulation tools.